My name is Gabriel Lucatero. I’m an author of horror, transgressive, and speculative fiction.

 I’ve always been passionate about stories.
 This is due to my unhealthy obsession with anything Stephen King and The Twilight Zone.
 Hence, once I moved to The Land of Opportunity, aka the USA, I delved into the world of fiction and began writing my tales, most of them falling into the horror and suspense genre.

-Now that I’m older and have gray hair (which I shave off, so you don’t see it), I also read serious books, making me want to write more positive stuff every now and then.
-My books haven’t sold as much as I want, I have to admit, but I still continue honing my craft while also writing on my blog about whatever’s going on in my head.
-I’ve done everything: janitor at a retail store, cashier and manager at a fast-food joint, and was even an Uber driver for some time until someone vomited in my car, and I said, “F*** this sh*t!”
+My stories haven’t sold as much as I want, but I continue honing my craft while also writing and talking too much about me on my blog and all over social media.
+While pursuing my American Dream, I’ve also held a plethora of jobs: janitor at a retail store, cashier and manager at a fast-food joint, and was even an Uber driver for some time until someone vomited in my car, and I said, “F*** this sh*t!”

 I haven’t tried prostitution because nobody will pay to see me naked.

-I currently work as a manager at a local restaurant and contribute to Negocio SB as an editor, a local business magazine that focuses on the Hispanic community.
-Also, I am a member of Toastmasters and Rotary.
-These two clubs allow me to get out of my cave and socialize with real people from time to time without refilling their coffees or bringing the check to their tables.
+I also have a social life, somehow.
+I am a member of Toastmasters and Rotary.
+These two clubs allow me to get out of my cave and socialize with real people from time to time.

 To conclude, if you are like me, the kind of person who likes to read the type of stories you wouldn’t tell your mom about, you are in the right place.